 You can drop off your film rolls at the film lab location in Kuala Lumpur or even use an express courier such as Lalamove or Grab.
 It took about 1 day for the film development to complete and scanned images will be sent using Wetransfer.

 I try to stay away from cheap films that are made in China.
 I also avoid the bulk packs of films, where it’s hard to see what film you are getting.
+Check out how I Kodak Portra 400 film overexposed using the pull technique on camera.

 I’ll be reviewing upcoming posts about other films including the consumer-grade Kodak Ultramax and Ilford HP5 Plus Black & white films.